jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 Even if the GoF had included it in their catalog, they may not have considered it a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), since an object is not created when acquired.
 However, I still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific acquisition mechanism, which is often creation, is encapsulated from the client.

 # Intent
-Object Pool allows multiple clients to access a set resource intensive objects without having to instantiate them for each use.
-By resource intensive, I mean that the objects are expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resources, such as a hardware constraint.
+Object Pool allows multiple clients to access a set resource-intensive objects without having to instantiate them for each use.
+Resource intensive may be expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resources, such as a hardware constraint.

 For example, opening a new database connection requires authentication, network I/O, driver negotiation, and often server-side session creation.
 Creating one for every request would overwhelm the database and the application.

 An Object Pool is allocated with a number of resource intensive objects often at start up.
-Then when a client requests one, the client acquires resource intensive object from the pool and then returns it when done with it so that it's available for another client.
+Then when a client requests one, the client acquires a resource intensive object from the pool and then returns it when done with it so that it's available for another client.

 There are many real world examples of shared [Resource Pools](https://en.wikipedia.org/wiki/Pooling_(resource_management)) including:
 <img src="https://heute-at-prod-images.imgix.net/2022/04/21/0d770b26-f233-4039-9a25-4cce88dcc9ec.jpeg?rect=0%2C283%2C3600%2C2025&auto=format" alt="Mad Men" title="Image Source: https://www.heute.at/i/mad-men-star-im-alter-von-90-jahren-gestorben-100202791/doc-1g16gc2ur0" width = "50%" align="right" style="padding: 35px;">
 * [Secretarial Pools](https://en.wikipedia.org/wiki/Secretarial_pool) - Though mostly a thing of the past, executives would acquire a secretary from the pool, who could take dictation, type a letter, do filing or perform other secretarial skills.
-Once done with a task, secretaries would return to the pool for the next executive's task.
-Secretarial pools are not as prevalent anymore, but they were common before the advent of office computers.
+Once done with a task, secretaries would release to the pool for the next executive's task.
+Secretarial pools are not as prevalent today, but they were common before the advent of office computers.
 Women in the secretarial pool were sometimes featured on the TV Show set in the 1950s or 1960s such as [Mad Men](https://en.wikipedia.org/wiki/Mad_Men).
 * [Libraries](https://en.wikipedia.org/wiki/Library) - Libraries contain a finite number of books.
 Patrons checkout books and then return them several days or weeks later.
 Libraries are pool-like, but they are not a perfect fit, since libraries are filled with different books.
 To be a pure pool, the library would contain multiple copies of only one book.
+* [Video Rental Stores](https://en.wikipedia.org/wiki/Video_rental_shop) - Though mostly a thing of the past as well, video rental stores are similar to libraries.
+Whereas libraries tend to have one copy of a book on the shelves, video rentals often had multiple copies of a title, especially for the latest hot releases.
+A video rental is akin to a [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html)/Object-Pool hybrid model of customer-requested titles with multiple physical copies for each title.
 * [Bowling Ball Shoe Rentals](https://en.wikipedia.org/wiki/Bowling#Shoes) - Customers rent a pair of shoes while at the bowling lanes and then return them when done.
 They are pool-ish too, since the shoes come in different sizes.
 * [Car Rental Agencies](https://en.wikipedia.org/wiki/Car_rental) - Customers rent a car and then return it when done.
 They aren't pure pools either, but I suspect a car rental of [Model T Fords](https://en.wikipedia.org/wiki/Ford_Model_T) could be a pure pool, since they were mostly identical.